yslavov/competitions-demo-app/README.md

 # Soccer competitions demo app

 This project is a demo of a typical [AngularJS](http://angularjs.org/) web app that displays Soccer Matches schedule from variety of international soccer leagues.
-The data is actually a sample data stored in a json file but the app still uses the $http service to to a Get call and returns a promise.
-Once the promise is resolved, the data is displayed in the view ass shown in the screenshot below.
+The data is actually a sample data stored in a json file but the app still uses the $http service to make a Get call that returns a promise.
+Once the promise is resolved, the data is displayed in the view as shown in the screenshot below.

 This app was quickly bootstrapped with node.js and angular-seed project.